1650 – France colonizes Saint Croix.

 1712 – Albemarle becomes North Carolina, with Carolina now called South Carolina.

-France dissolves Nouvelle France into Canada, Acadie, and La Louisiane.
+France dissolves Nouvelle France into Canada, Acadie, Plaisance (Newfoundland), Hudson Bay, and La Louisiane.

-1713 – Great Britain gains the former territory of Nova Scotia (Acadie), Rupert’s Land, and Newfoundland in the Treaty of Utrecht.
+1713 – Great Britain gains the former French territories of Nova Scotia (Acadie), Rupert’s Land (Hudson Bay), and Newfoundland (Plaisance) in the Treaty of Utrecht.

 France responds by establishing the colony of Ile Royale (Cape Breton Island), which includes Ile Saint Jean (Prince Edward Island).